theworld36/fullStackWebDevelopment/part2/09 NodeJS/README.md

 ## Heads Up

 * Starting this unit, you will begin to use Node.js.
 Be sure to have it installed on your computer **before** attending your classes.
-You can follow the installation instructions for [Mac](./04-Supplemental/nodejs-install-mac.md) and [Windows](./04-Supplemental/nodejs-install-win.md) computers.
+You can follow the installation instructions at https://nodejs.org/en/download/.

 ## Helpful Links